- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Hill joined Companion Pet Clinic in January 2014, although she has been working in animal hospitals since she graduated from high school.
 She has held every veterinary hospital position, from receptionist and kennel attendant, to veterinary assistant and veterinarian.

 Dr. Hill is a member of the American Veterinary Medical Association and the Oregon Veterinary Medical Association.
 Her professional interests include internal medicine and ultrasound.
 When not at work, Dr. Hill and her husband Chris care for three cats, Mace, Holden, and Cleo; a Border Collie named Buck; and a horse named Feather.
-She also enjoys skiing, horseback r
+She also enjoys skiing, horseback riding, and hiking.

 Dr. Sheena Haney was born and raised right here in Klamath Falls.
 She spent her childhood playing softball, enjoying Southern Oregon’s endless outdoor recreation activities, and of course caring for animals.
 “I’ve always had my hands in a little bit of everything – from tending to family pets to branding and vaccinating cattle.
 I’ve even been intensely involved in wildlife rehabilitation throughout the state.”